mixach333/ShoeStore/README.md

 - The main screen of the app.
 It has pre-populated list of default shoes, if the user is new.
   - If the user was registered before, his own list of shoes is kept in SharedViewModel.
-- The creating each CardView logic is incapsulated in separete Use Case called CreateCardViewForShoeUseCase in its invoke() method.
+- The creating each CardView logic is encapsulated in separate Use Case called CreateCardViewForShoeUseCase in its invoke() method.
 - The main View to display the list of shoes was chosen as ScrollView, not RecyclerView, to practice the manual code-based generating the layout.
-- Clicking the FAB navigates the user to new screen, called ShoeDetail.
+- Clicking the FAB navigates the user to a new screen, called ShoeDetail.
 - The screen has logout menu button, which navigates the user back to login screen.

 ##